Azzyypaaras/MythicMetals/PATCHNOTES.md

 - Added a lot more tags.
 This is useful with other mods which uses tag filters for storage/transfer of items.
 - Renamed "gear" tags to "equipment".
 These tags contain both tools and armor for the associated material
 - Steel and Osmium Chainmail armor can now be trimmed
+- Refactored commands, they are now structured nicer (Thanks mayaqq!)

 ## Balancing Changes